Benjamin Lauth

 Benjamin Lauth (born 4 August 1981) is a German former professional footballer who played as a striker.
-He is most commonly known for his two spells at TSV 1860 Munich.
+He is mostly known for his time with 1860 Munich, where he played from 2000 to 2004 and 2008 to 2014.

 At international level, he represented Germany at under-18 and under-21 youth levels.
-Playing for the senior national team, he earned five caps scoring three goals.
+He also earned five caps for the senior national team.

 Club career

 1860 Munich

-Born in Hausham, Bavaria, Lauth began his career with TSV 1860 Munich in 1992, where he had played in his youth years.
+Born in Hausham, Bavaria, Lauth began his career with 1860 Munich in 1992, where he had played in his youth years.
 He gradually established himself as their leading striker.
 In 2002, he scored the German Goal of the Year with a bicycle kick.

 Hamburger SV

 In 2004, 1860 Munich was relegated, and he moved to Hamburger SV.
 However, his progress was hampered by a string of nagging injuries, limiting him to only ten appearances in the 2004–05 season.
 However, he regained his form and earned himself a starting place in the HSV attack for much of the 2005–06 season.